 When it comes to building, fixing, keeping tools clean and lubricated, WD-40 has you covered.
-There are so many WD-40 uses, that any builder or trader will likely have a trusted can of WD-40 in their toolbox.
+There are so many uses for WD-40 that any builder or trader will likely have a trusted can in their toolbox.

 Many people in the UK are choosing to have extensions or increase their living space, rather than moving, and these projects can be big undertakings.

 These types of projects are exciting, but do your research and feel confident about your builder and any decisions taken.

 Don’t be afraid to ask questions and feel completely confident you’ve made the right choice when you hire a builder; if you’re not sure how to vet your potential contractors, check our 5 essential questions to ask, below…

 A contractor who has completed a similar or identical project to what you’re looking for gives you reassurance they know exactly what is needed.

 Ask about the property too; does the contractor have experience working on your type of property; the size, the materials?

 How long have they been in business and are there any projects they’re proud of?
 You can then check their website (they really should have one in this digital age) or social media, to make sure the “about” page corroborates their story and shows examples of their workmanship.

 Most construction companies will use the skills and expertise of trusted subcontractors to help complete the job.
 Hiring trusted professionals in a particular field ensures that the quality of the work is completed properly, delivering quality results.

 Does your potential builder have a list of regular ‘subbies’ they use, who they’ve worked with on other projects and who are fully insured/approved too?